awemorris/suika3/README.md

-Suika3 is a portable visual novel engine designed to run on a wide range of platforms — from smartphones and consoles to legacy systems — using a custom JIT/AOT hybrid script compiler and C-based rendering & audio runtime for mobile app store compliance.
+Suika3 is a portable visual novel engine designed to run on a wide range of platforms — from smartphones and consoles to legacy systems — using a custom JIT/AOT hybrid scripting compiler and C89-based rendering & audio runtime for mobile app store compliance.
 Our slogan is "Visual Novel Anywhere!"

 <br clear="left">